Shock in Tunisian hometown of Nice attacker

 Tunisia, a former French colony, has struggled with Islamist extremism since the uprising that toppled Zine El-Abidine Ben Ali in 2011, with many young Tunisians leaving to fight abroad.

-Bouhlel, however, was not someone suspected by French or Tunisian authorities as having been radicalised, officials in both countries said.
+Bouhlel, however, was not someone suspected by French or Tunisian authorities as having been radicalized, officials in both countries said. [nL8N1A10SO]

-A former neighbour who only gave his first name, Mansour, said Bouhlel did not go to the mosque and did not pray.
+A former neighbor who only gave his first name, Mansour, said Bouhlel did not go to the mosque and did not pray.

 "He is from a large, normal family, not extremist at all," he said.
 "They're like the rest of us."